imperorrp/galaxy-generator/context/codebase_summary.md

     - Wraps `<App />` in `<React.StrictMode>` for development checks.

 ## `src/services/galaxyGenerationModules/`
-- **Purpose**: This directory contains a set of specialized modules, each responsible for a specific aspect of the procedural generation of the galaxy (e.g., star types, names, planet generation).
-These modules are utilized by `galaxyService.ts` to contribute to the overall galaxy model.
+- **Purpose**: This directory contains a set of specialized modules, each responsible for a specific aspect of the procedural generation of the galaxy's stellar components.

-- **Key Modules and Responsibilities**:
-    - `globularClusterStarGenerator.ts`: Manages the procedural generation of stars within globular clusters, including their positioning and characteristics.
-    - `haloStarGenerator.ts`: Responsible for creating stars in the galactic halo, defining their distribution and properties distinct from the main galaxy body.
+### `src/services/galaxyGenerationModules/mainGalaxyStarGenerator.ts`
-    - `mainGalaxyStarGenerator.ts`: The core module for generating stars within the primary galactic structures, such as the central bulge, spiral arms, and the galactic disk.
-It implements complex algorithms for realistic star placement and density variations.
+- **Purpose**: The core generation module responsible for creating stars within the primary structures of a spiral galaxy: the central bulge, the bar, the spiral arms, and the inner disk.
-    - `nameGenerator.ts`: A utility module providing functions to generate random, plausible-sounding names for stars and other celestial objects.
-    - `outerDiskStarGenerator.ts`: Focuses on populating the sparser, outer regions of the galactic disk with stars.
+- **Key Functions**:
+    - `generateMainGalaxyStars`: The main export, which contains complex logic for placing stars according to spiral arm mathematics, density falloffs, and configurable parameters like arm width, bulge size, and bar dimensions.

+### `src/services/galaxyGenerationModules/haloStarGenerator.ts`
+- **Purpose**: Populates the galactic halo, the sparse, roughly spherical region of stars that surrounds the main galaxy.
+- **Key Functions**:
+    - `generateHaloStars`: Generates stars in a wide, low-density distribution outside the main disk, contributing to the galaxy's overall volume and realism.

+### `src/services/galaxyGenerationModules/outerDiskStarGenerator.ts`
+- **Purpose**: Generates stars for the sparse, thin outer disk that lies just beyond the main spiral arms.
+- **Key Functions**:
+    - `generateOuterDiskStars`: Creates a low-density, flat disk of stars that provides a subtle transition from the main galaxy to the empty halo.

+### `src/services/galaxyGenerationModules/globularClusterStarGenerator.ts`
+- **Purpose**: Creates globular clusters—dense, spherical collections of old stars that orbit the galaxy.
+- **Key Functions**:
+    - `generateGlobularClusterStars`: First generates random positions for the cluster centers in the halo, then populates each cluster with a dense, centrally-condensed sphere of stars.

+### `src/services/galaxyGenerationModules/planetGenerator.ts`
-    - `planetGenerator.ts`: Handles the procedural generation of planets for individual star systems, determining the number, types, and orbital characteristics of planets around a given star.
+- **Purpose**: Handles the procedural generation of planets for individual star systems.
-- **Note on Related Services**: Functionality for detailed star properties and common generation utilities has been largely integrated into `galaxyService.ts` and the modules within `src/services/galaxyGenerationModules/`.
+- **Key Functions**:
+    - `generatePlanets`: Given a star's ID, it generates a random number of planets with varying types, sizes, and orbital characteristics based on values from `planetConfig.ts`.

+### `src/services/galaxyGenerationModules/nameGenerator.ts`
+- **Purpose**: A simple utility module for generating plausible-sounding, procedural names for celestial objects.
+- **Key Functions**:
+    - `generateRandomName`: Creates a random name by combining a prefix, a suffix, and a number, providing variety for star names.

 ## `src/services/galaxyService.ts` (Conceptual - Functionality largely moved or integrated)
 - **Purpose**: This file's original role was to orchestrate galaxy generation.
 However, its functionality has been largely refactored and distributed into `src/services/galaxyGenerationModules/` (for specific generation tasks like stars, planets, names) and a top-level `generateGalaxyData.ts` (or similar, possibly within `GalaxyView.tsx`'s `useMemo` or a dedicated orchestrator file if created) which calls upon these modules.
 - **Key Functions/Responsibilities (Now handled by `generateGalaxyData.ts` and modules)**:
-  - The main `generateGalaxyData` function integrates outputs from the various generation modules in `src/services/galaxyGenerationModules/`.
+  - The main `generateGalaxyData` function accepts a `config: ConfigurableGalaxyParams` object as its primary argument, making the entire generation process dynamic.
+It integrates outputs from the various generation modules in `src/services/galaxyGenerationModules/`.
   - Manages the overall galaxy generation pipeline and ensures data consistency.
-  - Serves as the primary interface for other parts of the application (e.g., `GalaxyView.tsx`) to request and receive complete galaxy data.
+  - Serves as the primary interface for other parts of the application (e.g., `GalaxyView.tsx`) to request and receive complete galaxy data based on the provided configuration.
 - **Dependencies**: The generation process relies heavily on the specialized modules within `src/services/galaxyGenerationModules/`.
 - **Note**: While `galaxyService.ts` might still exist or be referenced, its core responsibilities for generating the full galaxy model are now primarily within the modular structure and the orchestrating `generateGalaxyData` function.